liorkasti/tours-app/README.md

 # Guess The Word Game
+## Description
 A react app using ES6 Hooks, Redux and random-words API

-## Description
-Guess the word is played by one player.
-The goal of the game is to guess the word that is generated randomly by the computer.
-The computer shows the player a place holder for a word with missing letters.
-The goal of the user is to fill the missing letters.
-If the player guesses the right word he gets a victory point and move forward to the next level - new missing letters word.
-During each tournament, the player has three life points, if he loses them all the game is over.

 ## 🚀 Quick start

 1.